This page was reviewed under our medical and editorial policy by

 Regional recurrence: This type is diagnosed when the breast cancer is found in nearby lymph nodes and/or the chest wall.

 The signs of cancer recurrence depend on where the cancer resurfaces.
-You might not see or feel any signs of a local recurrence, and, if you do, it will probably be a slight change in or around your breast or underarm area.
-More often than not, your provider might find evidence of a local recurrence during a physical exam or mammogram.
+The patient might not see or feel any signs of a local recurrence, and, if she does, it'll probably be a slight change in or around the breast or underarm area.
+More often than not, the patient's provider finds evidence of a local recurrence during a physical exam or mammogram.

 A distant recurrence will typically produce some symptoms, but because many of those breast cancer symptoms are common to other health problems, it can be hard to tell if they’re due to a distant recurrence or something else.
-Have an open conversation with your cancer care team about any symptoms you’re having, especially if they last more than two weeks.
+Have an open conversation with the cancer care team about any symptoms, especially if they last more than two weeks.

-Pay special attention to these symptoms, which could signal a cancer recurrence:
+Pay special attention to these symptoms, which could signal a breast cancer recurrence:

 Everyone who has had breast cancer has some risk of recurrence, but it’s typically low.